magepages/mpdocs/docs/lazy-load/index.md

 ![](https://i.imgur.com/x6BuaNK.png)

-- **Exclude Page With URL Contains**: Click **Add** button to enter the path of the page that you do not want to apply lady loading.
+- **Exclude Pages With URL Including**: Click **Add** button to enter the path of the page that you do not want to apply lady loading.
 Pages with URLs entered in this field will not apply lady load.
 Click **Delete** icon to delete the path you have just entered.
 - *Example*:

 ![](https://i.imgur.com/gc7Er3V.png)